Students, Schools & Teachers

 Free Library of Philadelphia

-Education Homework Help Online, LEAP After-School Program, ESL and GED tutoring are among the educational offerings from the Parkway Central Library.
+Education Online homework help, LEAP, and ESL and GED tutoring are among the educational offerings at the Parkway Central Library.
 Visit freelibrary.org for up-to-date offerings.

-Online Teaching Materials Visit freelibrary.org for a variety of online resources from databases to special “Explore” topics to Homework Help Online.
+Online Teaching Materials Visit freelibrary.org for a variety of online resources, from databases to special “Explore” topics to online homework help.

 Friends Select School

 he Friends Select School provides a challenging, college-preparatory academic program to its diverse, coed student population, from pre-kindergarten to twelfth grade.

 Vacation Care (Friends Select families only)

 IWalk offers tours customized to the educational needs of middle and high school students, complete with features enabling students to submit interactive feedback while exploring the plaza and during post-visit activities.
 IWalk student tours last approximately one hour.